latest EventS

 With Peter Hicks

-The death of Napoleon in far off St Helena in May 1821 brought to a crescendo twenty-five years of English-language publishing on the Emperor.
-Thousands of pages, including the Emperor’s will, Barry O’Meara’s Napoleon in Exile, and Emmanuel de Las Cases’ “Journal of Private Life and Conversations of Napoleon” (known in French as the “Memorial”) all appeared within two years of his demise in the South Atlantic.
-This presentation proposes to highlight recent research developments and discoveries in British relations with Napoleon on St Helena.
+The death of Napoleon St Helena brought to a crescendo 25 years of English-language publishing on the Emperor.
+Thousands of pages all appeared within two years of his demise .
+Peter Hicks proposes to highlight recent research and discoveries in British relations with Napoleon on St Helena.

 Toby, Napoleon and Slavery on Saint Helena